KrzysztofSzewczyk/FastCopy/README.md

 ## Misc

-This project is my attempt to create useful too.
+This project is my attempt to create useful tool.
 I accidentally, CPU benchmarking tool.
 Such project would be useful for me.
 I have to copy something everytime, and it's best solution in my opinion.